You Don't Say (Overwhelmed Again and Again)

 Search results for more YouTubes on "converting text to voice in Python" can be found (here).
 Included in these results is one fast-paced tutorial by BrainWave for edge-tts (here).

-ULTIMATELY, I found an unlikely tutorial at CircuitPython School (here) that was simple AND WORKED !!! --if only I had found it earlier -- 20/20 hindsight is not much of a lesson
+ULTIMATELY, I found an unlikely tutorial at CircuitPython School (here) that was a simple script for generating speech AND WORKED !!! --if only I had found it earlier -- 20/20 hindsight is not much of a lesson

 more details to come ....